 I find it interesting how emails cluster in my inbox.
-This email, linking to my current readership dashboard, appeared directly after receiving a rejection.
+This email, showing my current readership dashboard, appeared directly after receiving a rejection for an article submission.

 Rejections are good.
 They keep me humble.
 But they are also like course evaluations - sometimes they are contradictory.
 For every positive comment there is a corresponding negative comment, usually about the same thing.

 Reviewer A liked it.